 - Sugar: 12.1g

 - Fiber: 9.7g

 - Cholesterol: 50.5mg

-Keywords: kohlrabi soup, roasted cauliflower soup
+Keywords: kohlrabi soup, kohlrabi recipe, kohlrabi cauliflower soup